Certificate Authority Overview

 The basis of a CA will always be centered around one or more key pairs.
 From a CA's point of view, these are stored in a crypto token and need to be signed before they can be of any use.
 For information on types of crypto tokens available and where the private keys are stored, see Crypto Tokens Overview.

-Crypto Tokens in CA contexts have historically been called CA Tokens.
-While this term is purely historical, it may still be referenced in older documentation and configuration files.
+Crypto tokens in CA contexts have historically been called CA Tokens.
+While this term is purely historical, it may still appear in older documentation and configuration files.
 The two terms can be considered equivalent.

 Key Pairs

-A CA is defined to use several key pairs which are mapped to a purpose.
-In the following example, the purpose mapping can be seen on the left while the key pair alias is on the right.
-Note that the same alias can be used for several mappings.
+A CA uses several key pairs that are mapped to specific purposes.
+In the following example, the purpose mapping appears on the left and the key pair alias on the right.
+The same alias can be used for multiple mappings.

 Signing Algorithm